Europe

 1. Business-to-business (B2B) transactions

-• Businesses based in Germany must issue invoices when supplying goods or services to other businesses, regardless of their location (within Germany, other EU countries, or outside the EU).
+Businesses based in Germany must issue invoices when supplying goods or services to other businesses, regardless of their location (within Germany, other EU countries, or outside the EU).
+This is so they comply with mandatory B2B e-invoicing regulations when conducting B2B transactions.
+This requirement applies to all taxable entities and legal bodies, including exports and intra-community transactions - if your’re issuing mandatory b2b e-invoicing, keep this in mind.

 2. Supply of goods or services subject to German VAT